yhamed/user-management/README.md

 # UserManagementWeb
-Frontend with JWT for user management with spring boot backend
+Frontend with JWT for user management with spring boot backend.
+Default backend url is http://localhost:8080

 ## Run the application
 ```